IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/syllabus.md

 All due dates can be found in the calendar.
 This is just an overview and description of all the projects for the course.
 Please name ALL files as firstnameinitiallastname_i&p_sp19_assignmentname (i.e. kbennett_i&p_sp19_assignmentname.pdf)

-Post all homework assignments to your Process Site by Wednesday Noon.
+Post all homework assignments to your Process Site by Monday Noon.
 Period.
 Otherwise, they are considered late.

 Context and discussion of each assignment is addressed within the assigned modules.
 Make sure to read each module, so as to complete each assignment appropriately.